Enclavet/knative-local-registry/README.md

 As [ICP](https://medium.com/@zhimin.wen/explore-knative-build-on-on-premise-kubernetes-cluster-ibm-cloud-private-b0e94e59ba9d) pioneered,
 the essential requirement for a local registry is that "The hostname of the private registry is resolvable".
-The same hostname and optional :port must work from both nodes' docker daemon and inside the cluster.
-Not necessarily resolvable anywhere else.
+The same hostname and optional :port must work from both nodes' docker daemon and inside the cluster, but not necessarily from anywhere else.
-If you want registry access over public network authentication is also a requirement.
+If you do want registry access over public network, [authentication](https://docs.docker.com/registry/deploying/#restricting-access) is a must.

 A truly portable registry setup would avoid dependencies outside the cluster.
-The value of such a requiement can be seen in `NodePort` vs `LoadBalancer` Kubernetes services, where the former is impractical to use (involving node IP lookup, odd ports etc) but often relied on because it is consistent across clusters without external network configuration.
+The value of such a requirement can be seen in `NodePort` vs `LoadBalancer` Kubernetes services, where the former is impractical to use (involving node IP lookup, odd ports etc) but often relied on because it is consistent across clusters without external network configuration.